qqqlab/madflight-docs/docs/Board-FC3.md

 ## Betaflight Setup

-Betaflight has experimental support for the RP2350 based madflight FC3 flight controller, see [Betaflight announcement](https://www.betaflight.com/blog/2025/10/10/RP2350%20Lands%20in%20Betaflight)
+Betaflight supports the RP2350 based madflight FC3 flight controller, see [Betaflight announcement](https://www.betaflight.com/blog/2025/10/10/RP2350%20Lands%20in%20Betaflight)

 Not all Betaflight features are supported yet for RP2350, but: